JonathanGiles/azure-sdk-readme-refresh/demo-3/README.md

 [Azure App Configuration][product_docs] is a managed service that helps developers centralize their application configurations simply and securely.

 Modern programs, especially programs running in a cloud, generally have many components that are distributed in nature.
 Spreading configuration settings across these components can lead to hard-to-troubleshoot errors during an application deployment.
 Use App Configuration to store all the settings for your application and secure their accesses in one place.

-Use this client library to create and manage application configuration settings.
+This client library allows developers to create and manage application configuration settings.

 ## Getting started

-Azure SDK for Java libraries are all available from [Maven Central][maven_package].
-This library is named `azure-data-appconfiguration`, and is included in the `azure-sdk-bom` for your convenience.
+The Azure SDK for Java offers a comprehensive collection of libraries, all of which are conveniently accessible on Maven Central under the [com.azure](https://central.sonatype.com/namespace/com.azure) namespace.
+The `azure-data-appconfiguration` library is available [here on Maven Central][maven_package].
+In addition to this, the library is also referenced in the `azure-sdk-bom`, making it easier for you to navigate and locate the latest versions of all libraries.
 It is *highly* recommended to use the Azure SDK BOM to manage your dependencies.
 To use the Azure SDK BOM, follow our [Maven][bom_maven] and [Gradle][bom_gradle] docs.
 With the Azure SDK for Java BOM, you would add the following to your Maven *pom.xml* file:

 ```xml
 <dependencyManagement>